ravahn/machina/README.md

         // Process Data
     }

-The import elements in the above code are:
+The important elements in the above code are:
 1) Configure the monitor class with the correct window name or process ID
 2) Hook the monitor up to a data received event
 3) Start the monitor - this kicks off a long-running Task